 Car Fire Prevention Tips

 Preventing a car fire is always better than reacting to one that has already occurred.
 Driving safely, avoiding collisions, and keeping up with vehicle maintenance are the top three things a driver can do to prevent a dangerous engine fire.
 Vehicle maintenance can prevent common causes of car fires, including split fuel pipes or fuel line leaks.
 Blown fuses or burning smells could be signs of something wrong.
-Driving safely could prevent a car crash that may have ignited the vehicle.
+Driving safely could prevent a car accident that may have ignited the vehicle.